Jennifer Lopez Praised And Slammed For Political ‘Kids In Cages’ Moment During Super Bowl Halftime Show

-Jennifer Lopez and Shakira wowed audiences with their stunning Super Bowl LIV half time show, but it’s not just their moves and music that is earning the two women praise.
-The Hustlers star’s subtle political statement during the performance thrilled some viewers – and angered others.
+Jennifer Lopez and Shakira wowed audiences with their stunning Super Bowl LIV halftime show, but it’s not just their music earning the two women praise.
+The Hustlers star’s subtle political statement during the performance thrilled some viewers — and angered others.

 Lopez was dancing on stage with her 11-year-old daughter Emme for a somber, minimalist version of “Let’s Get Loud” when she sang out the chorus of Bruce Springsteen’s “Born in the U.S.A.”

-While Springsteen’s song is often played at Fourth of July events around the country as an anthem of celebration, the song is actually a dark story about a Vietnam vet who returns to the U.S. after fighting, only to be let down by his country.
-Many have interpreted it to be a critique about deserving more from the country that one is born in than they are getting.
+Although Springsteen’s song is often played at Fourth of July events around the country in celebration, the song is actually a dark story about a Vietnam veteran who returns to the U.S. after fighting, only to be let down by his country.
+Many have interpreted it to be a critique about Americans deserving more from their country.

-During the performance, as Lopez belted out that “Latinos” should “get loud”, she was wrapped in a showy flag made out of feathers that featured the American flag on one side and the Puerto Rican flag on the other.
+During the performance, as Lopez belted out that “Latinos” should “get loud,” she was wrapped in a showy flag made out of feathers that featured the American flag on one side and the Puerto Rican flag on the other.
 Just prior to the Springsteen chorus, dozens of children dressed in white outfits emblazoned with the American flag appeared on the periphery of the stage.

-While at first glance the children appeared to be sitting in beautiful glowing spheres, others took the shape, which featured bars surrounding the children, as a symbol representing the fact that the United States is detaining and separating children from their family at the border in rooms that people have likened to cages.
+At first glance the children appeared to be sitting in glowing spheres.
+But shortly after vertical bars appeared that seemed to symbolize the separation of children from their families at the U.S.-Mexico border and their detention in rooms that critics have likened to cages.

-Behind the stage during the segment of the performance was what appeared to be a giant chain link fence made out of lights.
+Behind the stage during this segment of the performance was what looked to be a giant chain link fence made out of lights.

 “Replaying the halftime show, tears – JLo and Shakira brought the children in cages on stage, then JLo says ‘Latinos, Let’s Get loud’ as Emme sings ‘Born in the U.S.A’ with the ‘fence’ background…POWERFUL STATEMENT,” tweeted one political writer.